 The driveway may not be high on the list of renovations or improvements for your property, but it can be the easiest way to make a great first impression.
 An attractive driveway creates curb appeal that can go a long way in selling a home, and an unappealing one may discourage buyers.
-Paving a driveway makes a huge difference, but it does bring with it some costs.
 Use this guide for a better idea of what to expect when paving your driveway.

 National Install a Driveway Costs

 Cost data is based on actual project costs as reported by ImproveNet members.